indranildeveloper/indranildeveloper/README.md

 ### 🔔 About Me:

-<p>I am a lifelong learner and a Full Stack developer with  specializing in mostly JavaScript, but also write Python, PHP and some other languages.
-I am currently pursuing Masters Degree in Physics.</p>
+<p>I am a lifelong learner and a Full Stack developer with  specializing in mostly JavaScript, but also write Python, PHP and some other languages.</p>

 <hr />